Arkansas is the only state where overdue rent can lead to an arrest warrant

 "Loss of rent and collecting rent," said Steve Webster, the president of the Hot Springs Landlord Association of the biggest challenge his members face in 2020.

 Webster bristles at the characterization national articles often put on Arkansas landlords who use the criminal eviction statute.
-He says his organization is about 100 members who control some 5,000 properties.
+He said his organization is about 100 members who control some 5,000 properties.

 But Foster thinks both the criminal and civil procedures need work.
 Efforts to find better solutions come up in nearly every legislative session, often with landlords like Webster working together with advocates.